Mo7ammadAbuSafat/ChatSystem-FullStack/README.md

 Real Chat Website is a modern chat application that allows users to have real-time conversations with each other.
 The project is built using .NET Core for the backend API and ReactJS for the frontend.

 The main focus of this project is to demonstrate the integration of the SignalR library, which enables real-time communication between clients and the server.
-Users can register, log in, send and receive messages in real-time, and more.
+Users can register, log in, send and receive messages in real time, and more.

 ## Technologies Used